Career and Major Exploration

 FOCUS-2: Download the student workbook or reference our quick guide!
 This self-paced, interactive tool can help you match your individual skills, aptitudes, values, interests and goals with potential occupations.
 The access ID code is rams.

 Knacks breakthrough technology uncovers your talents and potential career paths and reveals the strengths that make you stand out—all from the way you play games.
 Students play for free and get their results (knacks) immediately after gameplay.
 Knack matches employers with the right students by identifying uniquely qualified candidates through their knacks.
 Employers are using Knack in their recruiting today, so students already on Knack have a head start.
 Within the Knack app, students can browse and apply to job postings not available elsewhere.

 CHOOSING A MAJOR

 Picking a major can provide an academic foundation and is an important part of starting the journey to finding your career.
-Career Services has compiled a list of all the majors at FSU along with helpful information.
-Each major includes information such as the average starting salary, job outlook, and sample career paths!
-Check it out and find out more about your major today!
-You can also review the website from FOCUS 2 and especially review, “What can I do with this Major” to find information about the relation between specific majors to numerous and varied careers.
-This website lists majors, describes what you can do with that major and provides strategies on how to achieve your goal.
-Please log in to your existing account or register at the bottom of the page for a new account.
-Access code: rams!
+The Career Services office (MC412) has print resources for all majors at FSU, please stop to browse important information about your major.
+You can also review the FOCUS 2 (access code rams) website and especially review, “What can I do with this Major” to find information about the relation between specific majors to numerous and varied careers.
+Review the links below to gain information such as the average starting salary, job outlook, and sample career paths!
+The Focus 2 website lists FSU majors, describes what you can do with that major, and provides strategies on how to achieve your career goals.
+Please log in to your existing account or register to create a FREE new account.
+Access code: rams

 Once you have gone through some self-reflection it is time to determine what career suits you.
 While we encourage you to schedule an appointment and meet with one of our career counselors to help you through this process, there are many ways to research jobs, careers and industries on your own.